wcota/dynSIS/README.md

 3,4
 ```

-Examples of datasets and their specifications will be available soon.
+Examples of datasets and their specifications are available at (http://goo.gl/Bm3VsR).

 ## Installation